Jason Davis linkedin

 Failure Mode and Effects Analysis (FMEA)

 FMEA is a systematic approach to identifying potential failures in a product or process, and taking proactive measures to prevent those failures.
-For example, an automobile manufacturer can use FMEA to identify potential failure modes in the engine, and take measures to prevent those failures from occurring
+For example, an automobile manufacturer can use FMEA to identify potential failure modes in the engine, and take measures to prevent those failures from occurring.

 Statistical Quality Control vs Statistical Process Control: What Sets Them Apart?